nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

   Use case ends.

-#### Use case: UC12 Add a person to an organisation
+#### Use case: UC12 Add a contact to an organisation

 **MSS**

-1. User requests to add a person to an organisation
+1. User requests to add a contact to an organisation
-2. ComputingConnection adds the person to the organisation
+2. ComputingConnection adds the contact to the organisation

     Use case ends.

 **Extensions**

 * 1a.
-The person index provided is invalid.
+The contact index provided is invalid.
     * 1a1.
 ComputingConnection shows an error message.
 * 2a.
 The organisation name provided is invalid.
     * 2a1.
 ComputingConnection shows an error message.
 * 3a.
-The person already exists in the organisation.
+The contact already exists in the organisation.
     * 3a1.
 ComputingConnection shows an error message.

   Use case ends.

-#### Use case: UC13 Removing a person from an organisation
+#### Use case: UC13 Removing a contact from an organisation

 **MSS**

-1. User requests to remove a person from an organisation
+1. User requests to remove a contact from an organisation
-2. ComputingConnection removes the person from the organisation
+2. ComputingConnection removes the contact from the organisation

     Use case ends.

 **Extensions**

 * 1a.
-The person index provided is invalid.
+The contact index provided is invalid.
     * 1a1.
 ComputingConnection shows an error message.
 * 2a.
 The organisation name provided is invalid.
     * 2a1.
 ComputingConnection shows an error message.